akhvorov/vgram/docs/source/tokenizers.rst

 ``transform(X)`` consume list of strings and return 2-d list of integers.
 Other arguments will be ignored.

+``fit_transform(X)`` consume list of strings and return 2-d list of integers.
+Other arguments will be ignored.
+Combine fit and transform methods.

 ``decode(X)`` consume 2-d list of integers and return list of strings.

 This is basic example of :class:`CharTokenizer` usage.